jonathanjthomas/PestDetect/README.md

 ![Video transcription/translaftion app](https://github.com/jonathanjthomas/PestDetect/blob/d3513101ff47e6a85bd1bfc7dd9553be37cf3012/images/Model_Architecture.jpg)

-1. The user navigates to the site and uploads a video file.
+1. The user navigates to the PestSnap module of the app.
-2. Watson Speech to Text processes the audio and extracts the text.
+2. User uploads the image through the PestSnap module and it is sent to a Flask web app that is deployed to the IBM Kubernetes service.
-3. Watson Translation (optionally) can translate the text to the desired language.
+3. After preprocessing the image is sent to the IBM Machine Learning for inferencing.
-4. The app stores the translated text as a document within Object Storage.
+4. The Machine learning model prediction is received by the PestBot module.
+5. The received prediction is sent to the NGINX server that is deployed to the IBM Kubernetes service by the app.
+6. The IBM Watson Assistant web chat lists the sustainable management practices for the identified pest.
+7. The Watson Assistant chatbot is integrated with OpenAi's gpt-3.5-turbo LLM using a custom extension to answer a wide variety of follow-up questions from the farmer.

 ## Presentation materials